FAQs about the Michigan Student Film Festival

 Q. What about music or images that may be subject to copyright?

-We require all entrants to only use music/images with permission.
+To be eligible for the top Best of Show recognition, we require all entrants to only use outside music/images with permission.
 On our website, we have a handy list of royalty free music.
 We also have our copyright policies listed on our website at this link—including our discussion with a copyright attorney.
 No money is made or charged for online or theatre display of student videos for the festival.

 Q. Are individual categories awarded?